 Knowles left a detailed record of the perilous voyage.
 The Garnet sailed out of Provincetown Harbor on October 2 and headed out to Georges Bank under full sail.
 As the wind grew stronger, Knowles took in sail until morning, when only the foresail was set.
 The wind blew the foresail to ribbons by nightfall, and Knowles set the mainsail.
 Soon the wind shredded that too, leaving only the jib.

 Titanic waves pushed the vessel toward deadly shoals.
 Joshua Knowles ordered all crew members below deck except for his brother Zack.

 Joshua lashed himself to the helm, and the brother tried to bring the Garnet about.
 But a huge wave struck the vessel, putting her on her beam ends and washing Zack overboard.
 He managed to hang on to the mainsheet and survived.

 The foremast broke, the mainmast came down.
 As the storm raged, the brothers chopped furiously at the rigging while the crew moved the ballast to the windward side to right the vessel.

 They survived.
 The storm finally abated, and they jury-rigged a mast.
 They then found some potatoes floating around, which they cooked for their first meal in two days.
 At dusk, a Liverpool packet called the Roscius picked them up.
 The ship captain turned out to be from Truro.

 Truro’s Worst Tragedy

 The 57 men and boys in the seven other fishing vessels out of Truro were not so lucky.
 All died at sea, and only a few of their bodies recovered.

 All 57 lived within two miles of each other.
 They were related to nearly everyone in town.
 Eight were Snows and eight were Paines.
-Three were boys not yet 13 years old.
+And three were boys not yet 13 years old.

 The town, with a population around 2,000, had 105 widows.
 Young women became reluctant to marry fishermen.